sourcegraph/sourcegraph-public-snapshot/docker-images/cadvisor/README.md

 This image **is not** currently built by CI and errors that can break builds may go undetected.
 This is already under the attention of the dev-experience team.

 The base images for cadvisor are hosted in gcr.io/cadvisor/cadvisor.
-Note that the images are not tagged by architecture.
-That needs to be verified manually:
+Note that the images are not tagged by architecture, and just using `docker pull gcr.io/cadvisor/cadvisor:v0.XX.0` to get the digest **will likely return an image for the wrong architecture**!

+Look through the [recently released images](https://console.cloud.google.com/gcr/images/cadvisor/GLOBAL/cadvisor) and manually identify the image for the correct architecture:

 1. Exec in the container with `docker run -it --entrypoint /bin/sh <image name>`
 2. Run `uname -a` in the container